Meet the team

 Pictured above: Judy, Danielle, Lauren, Nicola, Sarah, Amy and Richard

 Amy Tyndall, Information & Advocacy Officer.
-Amy works on immigration issues and is also responsible for our Chinese-language clinics, our immigration training work, and our case-work internship programmes
+Amy works on immigration issues and is responsible for our case-work internship programme, immigration training work, and coordinates the NGO-INIS customer service forum.

 Catherine Dooley, Reception.
 Catherine volunteers with us two days a week answering phones and managing client appointments.

 Danielle McLaughlin, Policy Officer.
 Danielle is responsible for policy work in all our areas of work, in addition to providing support to information workers and interns.
 She also manages the Opening Power to Diversity (OPD) scheme

 Ian Brennan, Reception.
 Ian manages our front-of-house, meeting clients and making sure they are put in touch with the right person.
 He is also responsible for health, safety and buildings

 Judy McAvoy, Information & Advocacy Officer.
 Judy works with intending and returning Irish emigrants.
 She also looks after our 'Emigrant News' newsletter, information resources, and our www.migrantproject.ie website

 Lauren Hennessy, Immigration Case Work Intern.
 Lauren works with people seeking information on immigration issues including residency, status problems, family reunification and citizenship.

 Nicola Yau, Information & Advocacy Officer.
 Nicola works on immigration issues and is repsonsible for our Chinese-language clinics and volunteers, our immigration training work and manages our www.livinginireland.ie website